How to Meet Your Own Emotional Needs Through Self-Validation

 Understanding trauma means understanding that it’s not the event itself that creates trauma.
 It is how alone we were in it.

-So yes, giving validation and nurturing to myself does work.
+So yes, giving validation and nurturing to yourself does work.
 It works really well and I highly recommend it.
 And on top of it being precise and comprehensive, self-validation is available 24/7!
-All I have to do is do it.